EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#format-switches-govern-frame-layout-and-labels
 {:/comment}

 A figure is comprised of one or more frames.
-Each new frame overlays anything below it.\\
+Each new frame overlays anything below it.

 _Note:_{: style="color: red"} by default, **fplot**{: style="color: blue"} draws a frame around the figure with tic marks and numbering (see [Example 2.1](/docs/misc/fplot/#example-21-nbsp-plot-y20x2exp-4x)).
-These defaults can be modified with the following switches.
+These defaults can be modified with the switches in this section.

+_Note:_{: style="color: red"} some switches in this and later sections specify colors through, **col=_r_,_g_,_b_** (RBG conventions red,green,blue)

 {::comment}